oktadev/jhipster-microservices-example/TUTORIAL.md

 build beautiful web applications.
 It takes care of providing everything needed to get working without the normal pains associated with a manual setup.

-*Learn more about JHipster, including it's origin, at [http://jhipster.github.io](http://jhipster.github.io).*
+*Learn more about JHipster, including its origin, at [http://jhipster.github.io](http://jhipster.github.io).*

 This tutorial shows you how to build a microservices architecture with [JHipster 4.3.0](https://jhipster.github.io/2017/04/13/jhipster-release-4.3.0.html).
 You'll generate a gateway (powered by Netflix Zuul and the JHipster Gateway), a microservice (that talks to MongoDB), and use Docker Compose to make sure it all runs locally.
 Then you'll deploy it to Minikube and Google Cloud using Kubernetes.

-// Reworked the intro, lmk what you think!

-{:toc}
-// what does toc indicate here?

 ## Install JHipster 4